 Another change I would like to make note of is the amendments to the Casino Control Act 1991, which are twofold.
-Firstly, they amend the Casino Control Act to make provision for the removal of cheques as a payment option by gambling providers as cheques are phased out from the Australian financial system, and, secondly, there is an important change to reduce barriers to voluntary exclusion at Melbourne casino.
+Firstly, they amend the Casino Control Act to make provision for the removal of cheques as a payment option by gambling providers as cheques are phased out from the Australian financial system, and secondly, the important change to reduce barriers to voluntary exclusion at Melbourne casino.